Using a Live Ledger

 Many popular libraries and frameworks, including React, already work this way.
 When you use the Fireproof React hooks, you don’t have to worry about when to refresh, you just write JSX that includes your data.

-All of these patterns are driven by Fireproof’s subscribe function, which provides live updates from the database.
+All of these patterns are driven by Fireproof’s subscribe function, which provides live updates from the ledger.
 That’s what drives the useLiveQuery

 and useDocument